-Step 2: Explore the Underlying Reasons why you Disagree on Discipline
+Step 2: Explore the Underlying Reasons Why You Disagree on Discipline

 The greatest influence on our discipline methods is undoubtedly our own parents.
-Whether you agree with your parents’ discipline-style or not, the choices you make today as a parent are due in part to how you were raised.
+Whether you agree with your parents’ discipline style or not, the choices you make today as a parent are due, in part, to how you were raised.

 Without new knowledge and outside influences, parents are often predisposed to repeat the same patterns of behavior as their parents.
-Which is why you’ll hear moms all over the world catch themselves in a moment of shock and mutter, “Oh no!
+This is why you’ll hear moms all over the world catch themselves in a moment of shock and mutter, “Oh no!
 I sound just like my mom!”